 (2001-02) for Richard Stoltzman and the National Symphony in Washington.

-Recent works by Rautavaara include the orchestral work Tapestry of Life
+Works by Rautavaara over the past decade include the orchestral work Tapestry of Life

 (2007), the concertos Incantations

-for percussionist Colin Currie (2008) and Towards the Horizon
+for percussionist Colin Currie (2008), Towards the Horizon

 for cellist Truls Mork (2008-09), and Summer Thoughts

 (2008) toured by violinist Midori.
-His new Missa a cappella
+His Missa a cappella

-(2010-11) has performances scheduled in the Netherlands, Australia, the UK and Sweden.
-Forthcoming premieres include Into the heart of light
+(2010-11) received first performances in the Netherlands, Australia, the UK, Sweden and Germany and Into the heart of light

-(2011) composed for the Ostrobothnian Chamber Orchestra and to be toured by the Scottish Chamber Orchestra.
+(2011), composed for the Ostrobothnian Chamber Orchestra, was toured by the Scottish Chamber Orchestra in 2012.
+Balada

 Rautavaara's music has been recorded on the Ondine, Finlandia and Naxos labels and DVDs have been released of his operas The Gift of the Magi